getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 1. Follow the [Installation instruction](../../basics/installation) and ensure you have Grav properly installed.

-2. Create a folder called `bootstrap` within the `user/themes` folder of your Grav site to provide the basis of our new theme.
+2. Create a folder called `mytheme` within the `user/themes` folder of your Grav site to provide the basis of our new theme.

-3. In your new `user/themes/bootstrap` folder you just created, create these folders:
+3. In your new `user/themes/mytheme` folder you just created, create these folders:

     ```
     css/